 All PHB classes are available, although many have alternate rules.
 See below for details.
 Artificers are not available.

 Most subclasses from Xanathar’s and Tasha’s are available.
 However, Sorcerer/Aberrant Mind, Fighter/Psi Warrior, and Rogue/Soul Knife are banned.
-This is done for world building reasons, mainly that humanoid psionics are developed until the Biological Age.
+This is done for world building reasons, mainly that humanoid psionics are not developed until the Biological Age.

 Barbarians